AlfonsMittelmeyer/python-gui-messaging/README.md

 Tkinter GUI Designer, the only one with advanced Grid Design and individual table settings per row and column

+The GUI Designer includes Help pages and an introduction

+- The introduction you start with: python3 intro.py
+- The GuiDesigner you start with: python3 main.py

+brand-new:

+- ttk.Notebook now available and full functioning

 very new:

+- all ttk Widgets are available but Treeview and Sizegrip without further functionality

+- two new ttk widgets: ttk.Separator and ttk.Combobox

+relative new:

-- bug fixing and a new module Export/tk_extend.py for fixing a tkinter problem with entryconfig
+- a new module Export/tk_extend.py for fixing a tkinter problem with entryconfig

 - a new option 'baseclass' allows inheritance from your own base classes instead of tkinter ort ttk widget classes.
   So it's simple now to implement complex guis in tkinter